AdaCore/spark2014/docs/lrm/source/introduction.rst

   This is regarded as *retrospective analysis*, where code is being analyzed that was not originally written with analysis in mind.
-Legacy code will typically have a mix of |SPARK| and non-|SPARK| code (and so there is an interaction with the detail presented in section :ref:`in_out`).
+Legacy code will typically have a mix of |SPARK| and non-|SPARK| code (and so there is an interaction with the detail presented in section :ref:`In and Out of
-  This leads to two additional process steps that might be necessary:
+  |SPARK|`).
+This leads to two additional process steps that might be
+  necessary:

   * An automatic identification of what code is in |SPARK| and what is not.